 Well, I’m half Austrian and half Irish.
 I was born in Austria and grew up there until I was 10, we then moved to Ireland for 8 years and once I graduated from school I went back to Vienna to study.

 Tell us about your work at Natural Cycles?

 I’m the Content and Translation Manager here at Natural Cycles.
-As a native English speaker I am responsible for writing and communicating every written word in English, proof reading as well as managing the translations into other languages.
-The great thing is that I’m involved with pretty much every area of the company – from product, to marketing, to the webshop and more.
+As a native English speaker I am responsible for writing and communicating every written word in English, proofreading as well as managing the translations into other languages.
+The great thing is that I’m involved with pretty much every area of the company – from the product, to marketing, to the webshop and more.

 Why Natural Cycles?